 Warren Buffett Prediction on Stock Market in 2017

 What are the top stock market predictions for 2017?
-When it comes to predicting the stock market, few are as accurate as Warren Buffett, the third-wealthiest person in the world, worth an estimated $60.8 billion.
+When it comes to predicting the stock market, few are as accurate as Warren Buffett, the second-wealthiest person in the world, worth over $74.0 billion.

-Buffet has always had a knack for making money.
-Worth an estimated $6,000.00 when he was just 15 (1945), Buffett managed to build his wealth to over $60.0 billion by January 2017.
-This puts him just behind Microsoft Corporation’s (NASDAQ:MSFT) Bill Gates at $75.0 billion and Amanico Ortega at $67.0 billion.
+Buffett has always had a knack for making money.
+Worth an estimated $6,000 when he was just 15 (1945), Buffett managed to build his wealth to over $74.0 billion as of March 2017.
+This puts him just behind Microsoft Corporation’s (NASDAQ:MSFT) Bill Gates at $86.0 billion.

 Be Greedy When Others Are Fearful…

 One of Warren Buffett’s greatest investing mantras is to “be greedy when others are fearful and fearful when others are greedy.”
-Never has more sound advice been given, especially in the early days of 2017.
+Never has more sound advice been given, especially in 2017.

-Will the U.K. get the clean Brexit it’s looking for or will it be drawn out and painful?
-Ultimately, will Brexit undermine the U.K.’s economic growth and cobble the fragile European economy?
+Across the pond, the U.K. is dealing with the consequences of its decision to leave the EU.
+Will Brexit be drawn out and painful?
+Will it undermine the U.K.’s economic growth and trip up the fragile European economy?

-Lest we forget the saber rattling from North Korea, geopolitical tensions in the Middle East, and terrorist attacks.
+Lest we forget the sabre-rattling from North Korea, geopolitical tensions in the Middle East, and terrorist attacks.
 All of these events will have an impact on the U.S. economy and, by extension, the stock market.

-So does Warren Buffett see investors these days as being fearful or greedy?
-Or is the Oracle of Omaha taking the rare step and waiting on the sidelines to see what happens?
+So, does Warren Buffett see investors these days as being fearful or greedy?
+Or is the Oracle of Omaha taking a rare step down and waiting on the sidelines to see what happens?

-Right now though, it seems as though Warren Buffett is going to have a hard time finding undervalued stocks to invest in.
+Right now, though, it seems as if Warren Buffett is going to have a hard time finding undervalued stocks to invest in.
 In fact, according to Buffett’s favorite valuation metric, stocks are significantly overvalued.